Trivivium/devops-2k20/report/REPORT.md

 Balanced`](images/KeepArchitectureComponentsBalanced.png)

 Balancing the number and relative size of components makes it easier to locate code.
-Even though that BetterCode states that we are doing fine, we have to keep the number of components between 2 and 12.
+Even though BetterCode states that we are doing fine, we have to keep the number of components between 2 and 12.
 By doing this, it should be easier to find the piece of code that we want to change.